Mohamed-Khalil001/Onboard-Image-Processing-Satellite-Using-AI-For-Environmental-Sustainability/README.md

 # Onboard-Image-Processing-Satellite-Using-AI-For-Environmental-Sustainability

 # 🐟 Smart Satellite-Based Fish Forecasting System using AI for Environmental Sustainability

 ### 🎓 Graduation Project 2024–2025

-*Faculty of Navigation Science and space Technology*
+*Faculty of Navigation Science and Space Technology*

 ---